-Graduate Supervision Reporting (GSR) is used by you and your supervisor(s) each term to review, monitor and comment on your academic progress and performance and to assess your skills and training needs.
+Graduate Supervision Reporting (GSR) is used by you and your supervisor(s) each term - plus a report to cover the summer months - to review, monitor and comment on your academic progress and performance and to assess your skills and training needs.
 Your supervisor(s) can submit their report from week 10 of each term or from immediately after you have submitted your report.